smitwaman/Internship-Signimus/README.md

 **CI Pipeline using GitHub Action:**
 1. **Aim of Task**: Configure a CI pipeline using GitHub Actions.
-   - Define GitHub Actions workflows to build and test Python and Node.js apps on push events.
+   - Define GitHub Actions workflows to build and test application.

 **Monitoring with Prometheus and Grafana:**
 1. **Aim of Task**: Set up monitoring using Prometheus and Grafana.